Rep. Marjorie Taylor Greene files motion to oust House Speaker Mike Johnson over spending deal

 Greene opposed the sweeping package, which encompassed six spending bills, and urged Johnson not to bring the legislation to the floor for a vote, calling it a "Democrat-controlled bill" in the GOP-led House.

-The Georgia Republican said she has no timeline for calling a vote on the measure, known as a motion to vacate.
-If and when she does, the House would have two legislative days to act on Greene's motion once she is recognized.
-Lawmakers are poised to leave Washington for a two-week recess after votes on Friday, likely delaying any imminent action on her motion.
+The Georgia Republican said she has no timeline for calling the resolution, known as a motion to vacate, for a vote and said it's "more of a warning and a pink slip."
+If and when she does seek recognition, the House would have two legislative days to act on the motion.
+Lawmakers are poised to leave Washington for a two-week recess after votes on Friday, delaying any imminent action.
 The chamber could also move to table Greene's motion, effectively killing it.

+"I'm not saying that it won't happen in two weeks or it won't happen in a month or who knows when, but I am saying the clock has started," Greene said.
+"It's time for our conference to choose a new speaker."

 She teased a potential bid to oust Johnson during an interview on a podcast hosted by far-right commentator Steve Bannon earlier Friday, during which she urged him to "watch and see what happens."